angrybacon/doomsday-wiki/markdown/articles/2021/09/27/dark-pitual.md

 last rounds.

 G1.
 This was kinda funny, both me and my opponent just mulliganed into oblivion.
-My opener was 5 lands (mixed of :card[Underground Sea] and fetches) :card[Ponder] and :card[Daze], after that I saw two hands without lands, both me and my opponent decided to pile shuffle.
+My opener was 5 lands (mixed of :card[Underground Sea] and fetchlands) :card[Ponder] and :card[Daze], after that I saw two hands without lands, both me and my opponent decided to pile shuffle.
 I stopped at 4 and they went down to 3 cards, I kept a hand resilient to :card[Wasteland] and it could cantrip.
 The